Star-Studded Sequel “True To The Game 2” Shines At Box Office, Becomes #1 Indie Film In The Country

 “As a producer and distributor, the highest honor one can achieve is when audiences come to see our films and are receptive to what they saw.
 That said, we had sold out showings across the country and the overall buzz has been fantastic.
 We look forward to expanding the film to additional theaters nationwide this coming Friday.”

-In true Black hollywood fashion, the film premiered at a glamorous red carpet event in Atlanta that brought out some of Atlanta’s coolest (and wealthiest) tastemakers including QC’s Pee Thomas, “Black Ink” star Ceaser Emanuel and “Love & Hip-Hop” star JuJu, along with the cast and various influencers.
+In true Black Hollywood fashion, the film premiered at a glamorous red carpet event in Atlanta that brought out some of Atlanta’s coolest (and wealthiest) tastemakers including QC’s Pee Thomas, “Black Ink” star Ceaser Emanuel and “Love & Hip-Hop” star JuJu, along with the cast and various influencers.

 For more info on the hottest Indie movie of 2020, click here.